 There is one diagnostic medical sonography skills lab in the HSRC.
-The lab includes four sonography units, two portable sonography unit, obstetrics/gynecology simulator, and multiple phantoms to enrich student learning and scanning skills.
+The lab includes multiple sonography machines, portable machines, obstetrics/gynecology and echocardiography simulator and multiple phantoms to enrich student learning and scanning skills.

 Scanning Policies

 The use of ultrasound equipment is restricted to the Diagnostic Medical Sonography (DMS) program faculty, Diagnostic Cardiac Sonography (DCS) program faculty, and the students enrolled in the Sonography Program(s).
 Use of ultrasound equipment by any other nursing or allied health students is expressly prohibited and may result in disciplinary action.
 Students must sign both the Sonography Safety/Guidelines and Acknowledgment Form and Scanning Consent Form prior to utilizing the sonography lab.